snoyberg/posa-chapter/warp.md

 Since Linux has many control parameters, we need to configure the parameters carefully.
-You can find a good introduction about
+You can find a good introduction to
 Linux parameter tuning in [ApacheBench & HTTPerf](http://gwan.com/en_apachebench_httperf.html).

 We carefully configured both `mighty` and `nginx` as follows:

-- using file descriptor cache
+- Enabled file descriptor cache
-- no logging
+- Disabled logging
-- no rate limitation
+- Disabled rate limitation

 Since our machine has 12 cores and
-`weighttp` uses three native threads, we measured web servers from one worker to eight workers(to our experience, three native thread is enough to measure 8 workers).
+`weighttp` uses three native threads, we measured web servers from one worker to eight workers (in our experience, three native threads is enough to measure 8 workers).
 Here is the result:

 ![Performance of Warp and `nginx`](multi-workers.png)

-X-axis is the number of workers and y-axis means throughput whose unit is requests per second.
+The x-axis is the number of workers and the y-axis gives throughput, measured in requests per second.

 ## Key ideas

-There are three key ideas to implement high-performance server in Haskell:
+There are three key ideas to implement high-performance servers in Haskell:

 1. Issuing as few system calls as possible
 2. Specialization and avoiding re-calculation